Canterbury and Swale Teacher Training Alliance

 There will be a 4 week placement that you will undertake in a different school setting to gain a wider experience.
 We usually take into consideration access and location when placing trainees for this part of the year.

-Interviews are organised by the CASTTA team on behalf of all of the schools where we have placements available.
+Fulston Manor School is the lead school in the Alliance and will be co-ordinating the recruitment process in conjunction with the school offering the placement.
 The interview is part of a rigorous recruitment process and applicants are required to undertake a number of tasks during the day.
 This will include a tour of the school, a 20 minute observation / meet the pupils session, written tests for literacy, numeracy, a subject knowledge exercise and a formal interview.
 You will be informed in advance about the content of the lesson and the age group you will be meeting.

 How school placements work